shaninalex/lumna-mirror/docs/cli.md

 - `serve` - run webserver.
 Can run in embed mode or not
 - `config` - add various application config ( database, admin user, log path etc )
+- `user` - group of commands related to users
+- `task` - group of commands related to tasks
 - `help` - show documentation text ( see `feature-ideas.md` )

+It will have more commands related to other entities like project, emails, schedule and so on.